Improve your career prospects with our psychology residencies that include comprehensive training

 We are committed to providing valuable learning opportunities to students.
-The Psychology Internship is a one-year, full-time paid position available to senior-level doctoral students to experience training and development opportunities.
+The Psychology Residency is a one-year, full-time paid position available to senior-level doctoral students to experience training and development opportunities.
 Every year, two positions are available.
 Successful applicants receive direct training in assessment, evaluation, intervention, consultation and research.
 They also develop core competencies as declared in the Mutual Recognition Agreement of the Regulatory Bodies for Professional Psychology in Canada (2004).

 Types of Opportunities